Iliaromanov/Iliaromanov/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓 Third year Computer Science student at the University of Waterloo.
+- 🎓 Fourth year Computer Science student at the University of Waterloo.
 - 👨‍💻 Interested in backend, computer networking, and algorithmic trading.
 - 🏢 Looking for Winter 2025 internship and/or Summer 2025 new grad Software Engineering related opportunities.
 <!-- - 😄 Looking for co-op opportunities for Winter 2022 -->